Holguin, Cuba: Ultimate Travel Guide

-This is our ultimate travel guide to Holguin, Cuba, where we’ll let you in on all this beautiful area of Cuba has to offer and why you should visit Holguin when you visit Cuba.
-While José lived his whole life in Havana, his entire family is from Holguin, and we’re lucky to have gotten to know this province and its capital city well – this guide should help you fall in love with Holguin as we have!
+José’s family is originally from Holguin, meaning we’ve had the chance to explore parts of this incredible destination that few travelers get to visit.
+In our ultimate travel guide to Holguin, Cuba, we’ll let you in on all this beautiful area of Cuba has to offer and why you should visit Holguin when you visit Cuba.
+Get ready to fall in love with Holguin as we have!

 This post contains affiliate links that may reward me monetarily or otherwise when you use them to make qualifying purchases – at no cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, please read our disclosure policy.